-A few minutes barking late at night or early in the morning can be very disturbing if it prevents people sleeping.
+A few minutes barking late at night or early in the morning can be very disturbing if it prevents people from sleeping.

 How loud is the barking?

-Different breeds of dog bark or howl at different volumes so some breeds are more likely to cause noise disturbance.
+Different breeds of dog bark or howl at different volumes so some breeds are more likely to cause a noise disturbance.
 This should be considered when choosing a dog, especially for people living in densely populated areas.